2 Why and how

 In order to change the context, evaluation must first be suspended before being resumed in a different environment.
 The technical term for delaying code in this way is quoting.
 Tidyverse grammars quote the code supplied by users as arguments.
 They don’t get results of code but the quoted code itself, whose evaluation can be resumed later on in a data context.
 In a way, quoted code is like a blueprint for R computations.
-One important quoting functions in dplyr is
+One important quoting function in dplyr is

 vars().
 This function does nothing but return its arguments as blueprints to be interpreted later on by verbs like

 If you call